shawnye2000/shawnye2000.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 💡 About Me
 Hi!
 This is Xiaopeng Ye, a second-year PhD student at Gaoling School of Artificial Intelligence (GSAI) of **Renmin University of China**, supervised by <a href="https://gsai.ruc.edu.cn/~junxu">Jun Xu</a>.
-My research focuses on Large Language Model, and Multi-Stakeholder Recommendation.
+My research focuses on Large Language Model, and Multi-Stakeholder Recommender System.